 I decided I own enough board games to start posting reviews.
 I own Agricola, Catan, Carcassonne and many more games, but all those games already have tons of reviews.
-I'll start reviewing the less popular games I own on BGG.
+I'll start reviewing the less popular games I own.

-What Do I Think About Alhambra: The Card Game
+What Do I Think About Carcassonne: The Dice Game

 Game Board /